 In this scenario, whether you choose antagonistic vs same-muscle supersets will depend on your goals.
-The antagonistic pattern will cut down time while giving you a good all round workout for the whole body and will allow you to handle the greatest weights with an emphasis on strength as well as hypertrophy.
+The antagonistic pattern will cut downtime while giving you a good all-around workout for the whole body and will allow you to handle the greatest weights with an emphasis on strength as well as hypertrophy.

-However, if hypertrophy is your main goal above pure strength, then same-muscle superset pattern will accomplish just that, while cutting time along the way.
+However, if hypertrophy is your main goal above pure strength, then a same-muscle superset pattern will accomplish just that while cutting time along the way.

 There are countless other scenarios you may find yourself in and your choice of straight sets vs supersets is entirely up to your goals and time commitments.